huguanjing/AD1_RNA-seq/README.md

     10934417 (44.48%) aligned concordantly >1 times
     49.37% overall alignment rate

 Only 4.89% of reads are uniquely mapped, and 44.48% are **multireads**.
 But 50.63% of reads not mapped to reference seems QUITE high!!!!
 Corresponding to the 12,136,810 (49.36%) pairs with concordant alignment, **the total read count ("SRR1695160.genes.results" column "expected_count") is 11,840,146, accounting for 48.16% of trimmed pairs, or 36.18% of all sequenced pairs.** This result is comparable to GSNAP genomic mapping results (total sequenced => passing quality check => mappable reads => countable reads), where countable reads are about 18% of all sequenced, and 27% of all mapped.
-Noting that N reads were discarded.
+Note that multireads were discarded by counter or HTSeq.

 We can also use Samtools `view` to examine mapping results, but option `flagstat` counts alignments not reads, so reads mapping to multiple locations are counted multiple times, which makes it very hard to make sense of.